20LitersAdmin/filterbuildscheduler/README.md

 # README
 ## Quick fixes:
-- rails_admin user is searching by email and location, not name??

-- rails_admin: Items: add read_only goal_remainder

 - CountTransferJob / item history: Receiving and Shipping inventories are showing the change, not the new totals (see M008 for example)

 ### Policies: